-Despite a softening in the broader market, the ongoing level of disputation means professional indemnity (PI) insurance is still unaffordable and sometimes completely unavailable for our members.
+As a result, we are seeing a particularly 'hard' market, which results in our members being faced with unaffordable and sometimes completely unavailable professional indemnity (PI) insurance.
 This is a business-critical issue because design consultants often cannot operate without having PI coverage in place.

 There is a complex tangle of risk issues that need to be unravelled and resolved to help tackle this adversarial culture.
 Many of the issues can be addressed by government as a client, including as discussed below the commitment to a Model Client Policy.
-Federal government contracting behaviours need ongoing reform to realise in practice the objectives of the Commonwealth Procurement Rules.
-This includes a focus on risk actually being borne by the party best placed to manage it, including where those risks best sit with government.
+This includes a focus on risk being borne by the party best placed to manage it, including where those risks best sit with government.

-The ACT Government has a role to play in supporting federal regulatory reforms, as well as in the capacity of a client (agency by agency) by protecting proportionate liability and avoiding misleading or deceptive conduct claims between sophisticated parties where an alternative is available.
+The NT government has a role to play in supporting federal regulatory reforms, as well as in the capacity of a client (agency by agency) by protecting proportionate liability and avoiding misleading or deceptive conduct claims between sophisticated parties where an alternative is available.